How can hospitals share the gospel?

 The hospital’s Community Health Team also go out on foot, by bike, bush taxi, Land Rover or helicopter, and God has used a combination of community health provision and gospel proclamation to build his Church in this region.
 Through contact made by the hospital, the Community Health Team or the local Baptist church, there are now over 70 church groups meeting in towns and villages up to 150km from Mandritsara.

 In partnership with the local church, the leaders of these groups are being trained for ministry and have organised themselves into groups of 10 -15 churches who meet monthly in the dry season for fellowship, teaching and outreach to different communities within their area.

 Mat & Katy Linley

-We work as part of a multi-agency missionary team, in partnership with the Baptist Churches of Madagascar, on a church-planting project at the Good News Hospital in Mandritsara.
-Katy is a doctor in the hospital.
-Mat is the missionary team leader and is involved in management of the project, and in training rural church leaders.Find out more…
+We are part of a multi-agency missionary team, in partnership with the Baptist Churches of Madagascar at the Good News Hospital in Mandritsara.
+Katy is a doctor.
+Mat is the missionary team leader, involved in management and training church leaders.Find out more…